NguyenLoi851/CrowdFunding/README.md

 25. mkdir models and create models
 26. mkdir controllers and create controllers
 27. mkdir routes and create routes
+28. Create file request.http to test api

+29. Code for client to connect server

 Next Task:
 - Add backend to store introduction about campaign (text + pictures)